carlocardella/vscode-auto-git-extension/README.md

 - **Works with any git remote**
 - **All features are disabled by default**; you must enable them in the settings
 - **No errors if no remote is defined** (commits only, skips sync)
+- **Experimental: AI commit message support** — If GitHub Copilot or another AI extension exposes a compatible API, the extension will attempt to use it to generate commit messages.
+If not, a generic message is used.
+As of June 2025, Copilot's commit message generation is not available programmatically, so the extension will usually fall back to the generic message.

 ## Extension Settings
 - `vscode-autoGit.enabled` (boolean): If true, the extension will automatically commit and sync changes.
 If false, no git operations will be performed even if the extension is active.